Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: InCo Aggregation

-Based on the findings of the case study, we observe that gradients from shallow layers contribute to increasing the similarity among layers from different clients.
+Deploying model splitting methods directly in FL leads to a significant decrease in client accuracy, as demonstrated in Table~\ref{tab:acc_train_loss_case}.
+However, based on the findings of the case study, we observe that gradients from shallow layers contribute to increasing the similarity among layers from different clients, and CKA similarity exhibits a positive correlation with client accuracy.
 Therefore, we enhance the quality of gradients from deep layers by incorporating the utilization of cross-layer gradients.
 More specifically, when a \textbf{server model} updates the deep layers, we combine and refine the gradients from these layers with the gradients from the shallower layers to obtain appropriately updated gradients.
 Figure~\ref{fig:cross_layer_grads} provides a visual representation of how cross-layer gradients are employed.
-We focus on layers with matching shapes, indicating that they belong to the same stage of the entire model, such as the \textit{layer norm} layer in Transformer \cite{lu2021pretrained}.
 We assume that this stage has $N$ layers.
-The first layer satisfying the mentioned conditions is referred to as \textbf{Layer 0}, and its corresponding gradients at time step $t$ are $G_0^t$.
+The first layer with the same shape in a stage (block) is referred to as \textbf{Layer 0}, and its corresponding gradients at time step $t$ are $G_0^t$.
 For Layer $k$, where $k \in \{1, 2, ..., N\}$ within the same stage, the cross-layer gradients are given by $G_k^t + G_0^t$.
 Despite a large number of works on short-cut paths in neural networks, our method differs fundamentally in terms of the goals and the operations.
 We provide a thorough discussion in Appendix~\ref{sec:apd_comparisons_rc}.